 EB-5 Visa Program Basics

-Primary EB-5 Visa Investment Requirements:
+Primary EB-5 Visa Investment Requirements

-2) Creating or preserving at least 10 full-time jobs for qualifying U.S. workers that last a minimum of two years.
+2. Creating or preserving at least 10 full-time jobs for qualifying U.S. workers that last a minimum of two years.

-3) The investment must be in a new commercial enterprise or a troubled business.
+3. Investing in a new commercial enterprise or a troubled business.

-The EB-5 Program has enjoyed strong support from Congress and as a result has grown dramatically since its inception, creating thousands of jobs for American citizens across the country.
-The EB-5 Affiliate Network is proud to continue to provide first-class service to EB-5 clients, developers and investors in furtherance of this goal.
+The EB-5 program has enjoyed strong support from Congress and as a result has grown dramatically since its inception, creating thousands of jobs for American citizens across the country.
+The EB-5 Affiliate Network is proud to continue to provide first-class service to EB-5 clients, developers, and investors in furtherance of this goal.

-For more information on the EB-5 Visa Program please contact us today.
+For more information on the EB-5 visa program, please contact us today.

-The above summary of the EB-5 Program should not be considered legal advice or a complete description of the program.
+The above summary of the EB-5 program should not be considered legal advice or a complete description of the program.
 Any prospective investor is strongly urged to contact a knowledgeable immigration attorney to review their specific circumstances.